SubhashishMahapatra/IMAGE-PROCESSING-OF-CORROSION-IN-STEEL-STRUCTURES/README.md

 # IMAGE-PROCESSING-OF-CORROSION-IN-STEEL-STRUCTURES

-# To run the project simple follow the below steps:
+# To run the project, simply follow the below steps:

 ## Download the zip file and extract it
 ## Open the entire folder in your vs code